 Water fills my ears and I feel a shadowy fear, like a kid in the pool who sees sharks where there are none.
 It’s familiar, but by the time the current carries me to where the riverbank inclines, I’m strangely content and the shadow is gone.
 I sluice water from my hair and make the climb to jump again.

 The jungle has a reputation for stealing away in the corners of your mind.
 Explorers have led expeditions, infamous for mutiny, missing-persons, and death, all in the hope of discovery, unearthing some new science, or stumbling upon magic.
 In South America, jungle covers 2.1 million square miles of land, a lot of which is still untouched.
 The unknown has always driven us.
 We love to poke the sleeping beast, journey into darkness, and jump without looking, and just like we need food, water, and shelter, we need adventure.

 Back at Tamandua station, a short hike from the river, I settle into a hammock.
 The building is up off the ground, and includes a common-area, kitchen, and two extensions with private rooms.
 Our walls are open, so we sleep with mosquito nets.
 The jungle sings and you can pick out the performers – AM sopranos, afternoon altos, midnight mystery guests.
-There’s no electricity so we keep a headlamp on hand, but it’s still hours away from dark, though dark comes early here.
-Everyone breaks into groups and as usual, I catch bits and pieces of conversations.
+There’s no electricity so we keep a headlamp on hand, but it’s still hours away from dark.
+Everyone breaks into groups and I catch bits and pieces of conversations.
 I’m reminded of Jaws – Robert Shaw and Richard Dreyfuss comparing scars.
 For perhaps the millionth time, I smile to myself.

 “Getting ideas for your book?” asks another traveler.